General Information

 Q: What should I keep in mind for committing to the program?

 A: Committing to the fellowship means fully engaging in a 10-week in-person program.
-This includes participating in a two-week research skills boot camp, working closely with faculty and/or their research staff on a project, and attending workshops, seminars, and cohort activities.
-You'll be expected to contribute actively to your project and attend regular meetings with your faculty mentor and peers.
+This includes participating in a two-week research skills boot camp, working closely with faculty and/or their research staff on a project, and attending workshops, seminars, and social activities.
+You'll be expected to contribute actively to your project and attend regular meetings with your faculty mentor/supervisor(s) and peers.
 This program requires full-time commitment, so make sure it aligns with your summer plans and academic or personal responsibilities before accepting an offer.
-We want you to have the best experience possible and be fully able to benefit from the program’s learning opportunities
+We want you to have the best experience possible and be fully able to benefit from the program’s learning opportunities.

 Program Experience